-- Full name and legal status of the associated legal person of the organizational entity. - Company registration number, VAT number or other attributes of the subscriber which may be used to, as far as possible, distinguish it from others with a similar same name. - Any relevant existing registration information (e.g. company registration) of the associated legal person or other organizational entity. - Evidence that any natural person involved in the application process is associated with that organizational entity.
+- Full name and legal status of the associated legal person of the organizational entity. - Company registration number, VAT number or other attributes of the subscriber which may be used to, as far as possible, distinguish it from others with a similar name. - Any relevant existing registration information (e.g. company registration) of the associated legal person or other organizational entity.